TymonZ/digital-garden-jekyll-template/_notes/about.md

 title: About me
 ---

-I'm 16 y/o programmer and musician based in Gdańsk.
+I'm electronic music producer and programmer, learning how to design circuts.
+Based in Gdańsk, Poland.

 [Contact me](/contact)